hanez/home/.zsh/functions.d/README.md

 functions.d/
 ============

-I add custom function for my shell here.
-The filename equls the function name.
+I add custom functions for my shell here.
+The filename equals the function name + .sh.
+Files with other extensions will not be sourced... ;)